tarwn/lessthandot-hugo/blogs/content/posts/2010-05-28-reporting-services-loads-slow-first-time.md

   - ssrs

 ---
-I've been approached on the web, in the SQL Community and in person several times with the question: “My Reporting Services instance loads Report Manager extremely slow.
-Why?”
+I've been approached on the web, in the SQL Community and in person several times with the question: "My Reporting Services instance loads Report Manager extremely slow.
+Why?"

 There are a few common primary causes of this.
 One is the instance being located on a DMZ and behind policies that cause the slow load times.
 I'm not a network guru and haven't played in that field for 7-8 years so I can't give you a lot of ideas to fix it.
 I can say, check it if you are on that landscape and getting the slow load times.